vincehacks/REST-API/README.md

 # REST-API (Representational State Transfer)

 Created by Vince Chang </br>

-REST API Training creating a servlet using Maven and Java onto a server that runs on Tomcat.
+REST API exercises that demonstrate a servlet using Maven and Java onto a server that runs on Tomcat.

 # Restful Web Services in Jersey and JAX-RS (Instructor: John)